 "Buffer Management Plan" means a narrative, graphic description, or plan of the buffer that is necessary when an applicant proposes a development activity that shall affect a portion of the buffer, affect buffer vegetation, or require the establishment of a portion of the buffer in vegetation.
-Buffer Management Plan includes a Major Buffer Management Plan, a Minor Buffer Management Plan, or a

-Simplified Buffer Management Plan.
+Buffer Management Plan includes a Major Buffer Management Plan, a Minor Buffer Management Plan, or a Simplified Buffer Management Plan as described in this Chapter.